 These falls are located in the southern direction to the island of Cebu, Philippines.
 The water at Kawasan Falls is naturally blue in color due to the high amount of limestone deposits present in this area.

-It has two main waterfalls which are at a height of 131 meters and 61 meters respectively, both of them landing in the naturally created blue lagoons and pools.
+It has two main waterfalls which are at a height of 131 meters and 61 meters respectively, both of them landing in the naturally created blue lagoons and pools in Largest Waterfalls in the World.
 The Kabukalan spring and the Matituano river provide the water, which fuels the waterfall.

 Canyoneering adventure camps are set up here in the area surrounding the falls owing to their height and plenty of lagoons.